Monday: 8am to 7pm | Tuesday: 8am to 7pm | Wednesday: 8am to 4pm | Thursday: 8am to 5pm | Friday: 9am to 2pm

 An ingrown toenail may seem benign at first.
 However, when it becomes recurrent, painful, or infected, it can quickly disrupt your daily life.
-At the Chomedey Podiatric Clinic, we frequently meet patients facing this problem, often after several ineffective home care attempts.
+At the Chomedey Podiatry Clinic, we frequently meet patients facing this problem, often after several ineffective home care attempts.
 Fortunately, there are minimally invasive and specialized solutions to effectively treat this condition.

 This disorder occurs when the edge of the nail grows into the surrounding skin.
 This leads to inflammation, local pain, and sometimes infection.
 This problem is often caused by: